|REVIEWS||SEQUELS||FEO AMANTE THEATER||SCARY TOP 10||SCIENCE MOMENT||UNFAIR RACIAL CLICHÉ ALERT|

 And then we have the life of a vampire which, if you don't hunt Lycan, boils down to sitting on yer ass all night, draped across furniture, and spending hundreds of years worth of evenings apparently making small talk and sneering at each other.
 I mean, that's it!
 That's all they do!
-In BLADE the undead at least have a life!
-Granted, they spray blood all over each other during a dance (I'm guessing the human equivalent would be dancing in . . . gravy?), but at least they go out and live a little: or the undead equivalent.
+In BLADE the undead at least have a life (Ha!
+But seriously!)!
+Granted, they spray blood all over each other during a dance (the human equivalent of dancing in . . . gravy?), but at least they go out and live a little: or the undead equivalent.
 But in UNDERWORLD, they just hang around the castle doing squat but looking bored and perhaps sniping at each other.
 The ADDAMS FAMILY were homebodies and they stayed in the house too, of course.
 But Morticia took care of Cleopatra and Kitty, Uncle Fester had his experiments, Gomez had his train set and investments, the kids experimented with philosophical questions, and even the servant, Lurch, whiled away the hours on his casio.
-Here they just sit around.
+Here they just sit around bored and listless.
 Which means that we watch them sit around looking bored and listless: and friends, that's no fun!

 Except when Selene walks through the room.
 Then it's all monastery music, totally incongruous because the organ plays, the choir breaks out, but when all is said and done, she just walked in one door and out the other, AND THAT WAS IT!
-I mean, sure, some of the folks she passed in the foyer (I say foyer because how can you call it a Living room if the folks there aren't among the living?) give her dirty looks, but so what?
+I mean, sure, some of the folks she passed in the foyer (I say foyer because how can you call it a Living room if the folks aren't among the living?) give her dirty looks, but so what?
 At one point, Viktor accuses Kraven of allowing the family to become decadent.
 Is that an explanation?
-Because I don't know about you, but in my mind, decadent means oddball orgies, twisted tastes, and a peculiar idea of fun.
+Because I don't know about you, but in my mind, decadent means oddball orgies, twisted tastes, and a peculiar idea of fun (you've already hired the actors anyway.
+Have them act like they're doing something!).
 It doesn't mean sitting around on yer bloodless ass throughout the centuries watching the freakin' paint peel.

 And it is these parts that are just so BORING!
 And no amount of sound effect chatter and Chex Mix music can make that any different.